melles1991/usecuewebsite/_posts/2018-11-23-arguments-for-the-jamstack.md

 ## Cheaper

-Regular JAMstack websites have no moving parts, which causes a lower load for the server, as compared to regular WordPress websites.
+Regular JAMstack websites have no moving parts, which causes a lower load for the server, compared to regular WordPress websites.
 This makes hosting a JAMstack website a lot cheaper.
 There is a catch though...
 When you want to extend your JAMstack website with a good CMS, automatic image scaling or sending contact forms, you need a third party.
 This third party will more often than not ask a fee for its service.
 These costs might completely deminish your initial financial advantage.

 ## Better developer experience